-- You will be seen in the pre-operative clinic before your operation.
-Here you may have blood tests, and a heart trace if necessary.
-You will be assessed to see if you are fit for the anaesthetic. - The nurse practitioner will ask routine questions about your general health, any medicines you take at the moment and any allergies you may have. - You will be able to discuss the operation with a nurse practitioner and you will be asked to sign a consent form to say that you understand the procedure, and what the operation involves.
+- You will be seen in the pre-operative clinic before you are admitted to hospital.
+Here you may have blood tests and sometimes a heart trace if required.
+You will be assessed to see if you are fit for the anaesthetic. - The nurse practitioner will ask routine questions about your general health, the medicines you take at the moment and any allergies you may have. - You will be able to discuss the operation with a nurse practitioner.
+You will be asked to sign a consent form to say that you understand the procedure, and what the operation involves.